Skip to content

 }

-Verification: At GCC 15.2.1's -O2 optimization level, a simple division function generated the same assembly whether or not [[assume]] was used.
-This shows that for such simple scenarios, the compiler already performs sufficient optimization.
-The value of [[assume]] mainly manifests in more complex scenarios where the compiler cannot infer invariants through static analysis.
+Verification: Under GCC 15.2.1 at -O2 optimization, a simple division function generates the same assembly whether or not [[assume]] is used.
+This indicates that for simple scenarios, the compiler has already done sufficient optimization.
+The value of [[assume]] is mainly seen in more complex scenarios where the compiler cannot infer invariants through static analysis.

 Comparison with __builtin_assume

-Before [[assume]], MSVC used __assume, and GCC used __builtin_assume (though GCC's more common approach was if (cond) __builtin_unreachable()):
+Before [[assume]], MSVC used __assume, and GCC used __builtin_assume (though GCC's more common way is if (cond) __builtin_unreachable();):

 cpp